top of page

 A large majority of HMF funding (more than 90%) is in Idaho.
 Idaho projects have a higher chance of funding.
 HMF generally does not support political or contentious issues, but if a grantee can make a case for their cause or project, HMF will consider the request.
 To get a feel for what type of grants HMF makes, click here to see some prior year's list of grants from our annual report.

-5) Why does HMF ask for two years of financial statements?
+5) Why does HMF ask for two years of financial information?
 What if we are a new organization?

 HMF considers the efficiency and resources of grantees.
 In general, organizations with ample resources to operate or with high overhead are less likely to receive funding.
 New organizations are eligible for funding.
 HMF sometimes funds compelling grant request to help new organizations get started.
 But since these requests are riskier, they will not have the same chance of funding when competing with requests from established nonprofits.